 TripAdvisor Traveller Rating

-If you stay at this hotel between the 1st of November 2015 and the 31st of October 2016, you'll get a special discount of 50% on public rates at the Rivera Maya Golf Course.
+If you stay at this hotel before 31st of October 2016, you'll get a special discount of 50% on public rates at the Rivera Maya Golf Course.
 Rates include green fee with golf cart, golf club custody, mineral water and soft drinks and 20 golf balls for practice.

 24-hour All Inclusive.
 Full Board buffet meals.
 Unlimited dining in the à la carte restaurants, reservations must be made on arrival.
 Snacks, afternoon cakes and ice-cream.